appinha/appinha/README.md

 ### Thanks for visiting! 😄

 I'm an avid self-learner and passionate 💜 about education.
-I'm currently a _Cadet_ (software engineering student) at [**École 42**](https://www.42sp.org.br/) ✨ and a full-stack Software Developer at [**Geekie**](https://www.geekie.com.br/) 🧠.
+I'm currently a _cadet_ (software engineering student) at [École 42](https://www.42sp.org.br/) ✨ and a **full-stack software engineer** at [Geekie](https://www.geekie.com.br/) 🧠.

 I have experience in diverse programming languages and technologies.
-My current goal is to deepen my knowledge in software development 💻 and impact students' lives through innovative ed-tech solutions 💡.
+My current goal is to deepen my knowledge in software engineering 💻 and impact students' lives through innovative ed-tech solutions 💡.

 I have a variety of interests:

 * 🎓  graduated architect and urbanist
 * 🌇  master's in architecture technology
 * ✏️  worked with marketing and design
-* 💻  software developer
 * 📖  private teacher (FR EN PT)
 * 🌎  languages & travelling
 * 💃  ballet and tango